-Joe Rogan Discusses UFC 209 Without Nick And Nate Diaz As A Lost Opportunity
+Joe Rogan Says ‘UFC 209’ Without Nick And Nate Diaz Is A Lost Opportunity

 While Nick Diaz has always been a draw for the UFC, his underappreciated brother Nate Diaz rose to prominence after defeating UFC lightweight champion Conor McGregor last year at UFC 196.
-The two fighters were awarded a Fight of the Night Bonus.
-The fight was followed up with a five round war at UFC 202 with Conor winning a closely contested fight with a majority decision awarded by the judges.
+The two fighters were awarded a Fight of the Night bonus.
+The fight was followed up with a five-round war at UFC 202, with Conor winning a closely contested fight with a majority decision awarded by the judges.

-With UFC 209 on the way headlined by Welterweight champion Tyron Woodley and Stephen Thompson, Joe Rogan feels the UFC missed an opportunity to have the card headlined by the two Stockton, California who have proudly shouted out their 209 area code throughout their careers.
+With UFC 209 on the way headlined by Welterweight champion Tyron Woodley and Stephen Thompson, Joe Rogan feels the UFC missed an opportunity to have the card headlined by the two Stockton, California, fighters who have proudly shouted their 209 area code throughout their careers.

-Joe Rogan states on his podcast that the UFC should have planned the 209 theme around the Diaz brothers.
-Rogan then states that he feels that such an event could garner 2 million PPV buys.
-While this may be an exaggeration, there is no doubt, such an event will be a big PPV for the UFC.
+Joe Rogan stated on his podcast that the UFC should have planned the 209 theme around the Diaz brothers.
+Rogan then stated that he feels that such an event could garner 2 million PPV buys.
+While this may be an exaggeration, there is no doubt that such an event will be a big PPV for the UFC.

 ???????????????????????????????????????? #photocredit @privatefoto #????????